 Milford, S. (2015).
 Photo identification at the ballot: election protection or voter suppression?
 Missouri Law Review, 80(1), 297.
 Retrieved from http://libproxy.csun.edu/login?url=http://go.galegroup.com/ps/i.do?p=ITOF&sw=w&u=csunorthridge&v=2.1&it=r&id=GALE%7

-EVALUATE: Evaluate the source below your summary.
+ANNOTATION 2: Evaluate the source below your summary.
 Your evaluation gives you an opportunity to critically analyze the work according to its methods and execution.
-Has the author effectively communicated the arguments within?
+Has the author effectively communicated his/her arguments?
 Are the arguments supported by data and/or other forms of evidence?
-Or are there perceivable gaps in logic, unsupported claims, or bias?
+Or are there perceivable gaps in logic or unsupported claims?
 Are there sufficient citations that lead you to believe the work responsibly integrates the contributions of other experts in the field?

-CONSIDER: Consider how the source relates to your topic.
-Does the source help you with your research?
+ANNOTATION 3: If you are citing the source in your paper or project, add notes as to why, where, and how the source will be used.
 How does the source support your arguments/statements?
 Is the work appropriate to use in the context of your assignment?
 If so, what specific parts, data, or statements in the work will you cite?
-If you are citing the source in your paper or project, add notes as to why, where, and how the source will be used.
+Finally, where in your paper or project will you refer to the work?

 NOTE: There is no singular way to create an annotated bibliography.
-An annotated bibliography may include these or other elements.
-Always consult with your instructor on what is expected if your annotated bibliography.
+An annotated bibliography may include these or other.
+Always consult with your instructor on what is expected if an annotated bibliography is assigned.